 How to Check If Your Resume Length Is Optimized

 Even after reading this guide, it can be hard to know for sure whether your resume is the right length and properly optimized for ATS.
-That is exactly what our free ATS Resume Checker is built for.
+That is exactly what our free ATS Resume Analyzer is built for.

 Our tool analyzes your resume in seconds and gives you: